-Page ContentA Background to Carvival in Barcelona and Catalunya.
+Page ContentA Background to Carnival in Barcelona and Catalunya.

-The fun begins on 'Fat Thursday' ('Jueves Ladero') 03 March and ends the following Wednesday with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.
+The week of the celebrations is marked by 'Fat Thursday' ('Jueves Lardero') 04 February and ends on Ash Wednesday the following week 10 February with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.

 Depending on the town or city, different places have their major party on different days (see below for more details).
-However, there is often a large street parade known as the Gran Rua de Carnaval on the Saturday of the celebrations.
+However, there are often a large street parades through different neighbourhoods of Barcelona.

 It is worth noting that Carnival is a particularly exciting time in Catalunya as celebrations were banned under the rule of Franco.
 So, since the end of his dictatorship in 1980 people have been making up for all of those years without a carnival.